-I would definitely encourage doing these HIIT workouts in addition to resistance training and it would probably be better if you did each workout on alternating days.
+I would definitely encourage doing these HIIT workouts in addition to resistance training.
+It’ll would probably be better if you did each HIIT workout on alternating days.

 Based on my research and from personal experience with my clients HIIT workouts are going to outperform long steady aerobic training every single day of the week.

 When it comes to losing belly fat aerobic training just isn’t as effective.
 I’m not saying traditional steady state cardio isn’t going to burn fat because it will.

 It just turns out HIIT will work better while taking less time and being more fun.

 But everybody is different so in the end if you really love going on long runs and bike rides for your workouts then in the long run you’ll be better off doing just that.

 In the end, either training program isn’t going to burn all the fat you want off your body if you’re not following a proven nutrition system.
 I personally designed The Flat Belly Formula nutrition system to maximize fat loss along with HIIT workouts to give you the best of both worlds.